FAQ - Frequently Asked Questions

 Students can pay for classes by check, Paypal or cash.
 We offer various payment plans to accommodate all student needs.
 Currently, since Ayurveda is not an accredited field, no government financial aid options are available; however, students can seek private loans through their financial institutions.

-Does Sampoorna College of Ayurveda & Holistic Studies offer online courses?
+Does Sampoorna Ayurvedic College offer online courses?

 Because Sampoorna caters to adult learners, we provide a distance-education curriculum for Ayurveda and astrology.
 The online Ayurveda program is fully asynchronous, which allows students to work at their own pace and on their own schedule.